 Line 9b.
-If the organization is not licensed or otherwise registered to operate gaming in any state listed on line 9, explain in space provided.
-If the organization needs more space, use Schedule O (Form 990) or an attachment to Form 990-EZ.
+If the organization is not licensed or otherwise registered to operate gaming in any state listed on line 9, explain in the space provided.
+If the organization needs more space, use Part IV.

 Line 10a.
-Check "Yes" if any or the organization's gaming licenses were revoked, suspended, or terminated during the tax year.
+Check "Yes" if any of the organization's gaming licenses were revoked, suspended, or terminated during the tax year.

 Line 10b.
-Provide an explanation for each state in which the organization's license or registration was revoked.

-suspended, or terminated during the tax year.
-If the organization needs more space, use Schedule O (Form 990) or an attachment to Form 990-EZ.
+Provide an explanation for each state in which the organization's license or registration was revoked, suspended, or terminated during the tax year.
+If the organization needs more space, use Part IV.